npolshakova/kgateway/docs/content/enhancements/template.md

 ### Non-Goals

 <!--
-What is out of scope for this KEP?
+What is out of scope for this EP?
 Listing non-goals helps to focus discussion and make progress.
 -->